U.S. gunman kills three young Muslims; motive disputed

 'EXECUTION-STYLE MURDERS'

 The killings occurred in a condominium complex in a wooded area filled with two-story buildings.
-Neighbors said parking spaces were often a point of contention.
+Neighbours said parking spaces were often a point of contention.

 "I have seen and heard (Hicks) be very unfriendly to a lot of people in this community," said Samantha Maness, 25, a community college student.
 But she said she had never seen him show animosity along religious lines.